garrandall/popular-music-data/tracks/faucet-failure-ski-mask-the-slump-god.md

 Guantanamera, we hit a lick on your bitch
 I'm a Goodfella, Maison Margiela my kick, uh
 I am faucet failure, my nigga, I got drip, uh
-Ashin' on your bitch, this that PokÃ©mon trainer shit, uh Who's this?
+Ashin' on your bitch, this that Pokémon trainer shit, uh Who's this?
 He should be in cockpit, uh
 'Cause I'm flyer than a fuckin' ostrich, uh (Okay)
 On my wood, that bitch won't give me polish, uh